Questions to Jiratsa Sittichamroenkhun

 RWTH Business School: Describe Aachen in one word.

-Would you like to learn more about the content and advantages of our M.Sc. in Management & Engineering in Technology, Innovation, Marketing & Entrepreneurship?
+Would you like to learn more about the content and advantages of our M.Sc.
+Management & Engineering in Technology, Innovation, Marketing & Entrepreneurship?
 Find information here:

 Jiratsa Sittichamroenkhun, 25